brucejo75/Helpful-docs/Setup Independent Mongo Process.md

 ####[net](https://docs.mongodb.com/manual/reference/configuration-options/#net-options):

 This one is important and valuable.
-If you want your mongo DB to be able to connect using your LAN you are required to enter in the [bindIP](https://docs.mongodb.com/manual/reference/configuration-options/#net.bindIp) option in correctly.
-On mine I specify 2 addresses: local host (`127.0.0.1`) and the LAN address of the computer running Mongo ( `192.168.1.100`).
-Now other computers on my LAN can also access this DB.
+If you want your mongo DB to be able to connect using your LAN you are required to enter the [bindIP](https://docs.mongodb.com/manual/reference/configuration-options/#net.bindIp) option correctly.
+This address must be accessible from any client server that accesses the DB.
+I specify the LAN address of the computer running Mongo ( `DBHOST`).
+Each of my server host machines have access to `DBHOST`.
+Now other computers on my LAN can access this DB.
 That way I can develop my Meteor app on one machine and host my mongoDB on another machine.

 The [port](https://docs.mongodb.com/manual/reference/configuration-options/#net.port) is simply the port to connect to Mongo.
 I use the default `27017`.